DigitalFuturesOCADU/Creation-Computation/Experiment 5/README.md

 *Web to Physical Computing example using the Web page to publish JSON to an Arduino Nano.
 When the user clicks on the page, the value of 0 or 255 is published.
 The Arduino receives the value.
 If the value is 255, the LED turns on.
 If the value is 0, the LED turns off*
 - This example can be tested by yourself.
  - If testing this example with a partner, ensure that you are using the **same publish & subscribe keys**, and that the **channel name is the same**.

  // add in connection diagram

 ## Physical to Web
+*An Arduino Nano is publishing the value of a potiometer from between 0-1024.
+This sketch subscribes to the channel the nano is publishing to, and receives that value.
+The value is mapped to the height of the screen.
+Every in coming value is drawn on the screen as a vertical and creates graph.*

+// add in connection diagram

+## Physical to Physical
+*This example publishes the value of your potentiometer to a channel.
+The potentiometer controls the brightness of one LED on your circuit.
+On another channel, you are subscribed to receive the value of another person's potentiometer.
+This value controls the brightness of the other LED on your circuit.*

+*This example requires **two different channel names** but uses the **same Publish and Subscribe keys**.*

 // add in connection diagram